 My take is that he went over because he believed that he would no longer be safe.
 Strasser's death would eventually come to the notice of a higher-ranking Nazi, and even if Louis could build a case that he wasn't to blame, he couldn't be sure that it would be sufficiently convincing.
 (The Nazi procedure often ran along the lines of You were here; you were nominally in charge; it's your fault.)
 He's still looking out for Number One: it's much safer to run before he's being chased, and by going with Rick, he can be more sure that Rick makes it away safely.
 If Rick doesn't make it safely to Brazzaville he's got knowledge that makes him a danger to Louis.

-Add to all of this, Louis isn't quite the collaborator he seems to be - he has a habit throughout the film of undermining or snarking Strausser in such a way as to make sure that Strausser won't get sick of him and have him shot or something.
-Plus, Victor is The Messiah.
+Add to all of this, Louis isn't quite the dedicated collaborator he seems to be - he has a habit throughout the film of undermining or snarking Strausser in such a way as to make sure that Strausser won't get sick of him and have him shot or something.
+Plus, Victor is an All-Loving Hero.